ilg-deprecated/arm-none-eabi-gcc-build/gnu-mcu-eclipse/README-in.md

 - GNU/Linux: built with GCC 7.2, running on CentOS 6
 - Windows: built with mingw-w64 7.2, running on CentOS 6
-- macOS: built with Apple clang, running on macOS 10.10.5
+- macOS: built with GCC 7.2, running on macOS 10.10.5

 ## Build